 HIM 3380 Quality Improvement Regulations & Procedures for HIM.
 (3-0) Overview of regulatory agency requirements for quality improvement, utilization management and risk management.
 Methods for integrating these procedures for credentialing and peer review are explored.

 HIM 3390 Principles of Management.
-(3-0) This course provides a study of the principles involved in managing in healthcare and related organizations.
+(3-0) This course provides a study of the principles of management in healthcare and related organizations.
 The course provides the opportunity to apply the fundamentals of management including ethical decision making and human resources in the expanded role of the HIM Professional.

 HIM 3463 Introduction and Technical Aspects of Health Information Management.
 (2-4) An introduction into principles and procedures used in health records organization, maintenance and retention, numbering and filing systems and procedures, forms control and design, and imaging.
 Emphasis placed on functions and duties of the HIM administrator, and relationships of the medical record to the health care delivery system.

-HIM 3464 Coding and Classification Systems I. (2-2) This course provides an introduction to ICD, CPT and other classifications and nomenclatures.
+HIM 3364 Coding and Classification Systems.
+(3-2) This course provides an introduction to ICD, CPT and other classifications and nomenclatures.
 Emphasis will be placed on the assignment of diagnosis and procedure codes.
-Management and the use of encoding systems is examined.
+Management and use of encoding systems is examined.
+Departmental approval required.

 HIM 4101 Problems in Health Information Management.
 (1-0) Comprehensive study of selected problems related to professional practice issues and changes in the health information management field.
 Emphasis will be on problem solving and application of management skills.
 May be repeated with permission of department chair.